rust-lang/blog.rust-lang.org/content/rust-lld-on-stable-1.90.0/index.md

 team_url = "https://www.rust-lang.org/governance/teams/compiler#team-wg-compiler-performance"
 +++

-TL;DR: rustc will start using the LLD linker by default on the `x86_64-unknown-linux-gnu` target starting with the Rust 1.90.0 stable release, which should significantly reduce linking times.
+TL;DR: rustc will start using the LLD linker by default on the `x86_64-unknown-linux-gnu` target starting with the next stable release (1.90.0, scheduled for 2025-09-18), which should significantly reduce linking times.
 Test it out on beta now, and please report any encountered issues.

 #### Some context